Student Research Poster Competition

 Competition Registration

-• Students must register for the competition prior to September 26, 2024.
-Only 1 student submits the form for the whole team.
+Students must register for the competition prior to Thursday September 18, 2025.

 Students must have accurately completed the registration form with all team member names, faculty advisor, industry advisor and university/college.
 Valid email and cell phone numbers of team lead must be on the form.
 All must be spelled correctly on form as there is no ability for Breakbulk Americas Team to edit.

-• All students entering the competition are required to register for and attend Education Day and the awards ceremony on Thursday October 17, 2024.
+All students entering the competition are required to register for and attend Education Day and the awards ceremony on Thursday October 2, 2025.
 There is no charge for students to attend the conference.
 A minimum of 1 student team member must register and attend.
 Preference is for entire team.
-Please contact your professor to register.
+Please contact your professor to register or register here

 Submit Poster